 The ingredients for Tapioca Pearl Patties

 There are not too many ingredients in this recipe, but the flavors will amaze you.
 Although traditionally, onions would not be part of the recipe, I enjoy adding onions to mine.
-They enhance the flavors in my opinion.

 Ingredients List for this Indian Recipe:

 - 1 teaspoon of black salt (or pink Himalayan salt)

 More Indian Recipes you will Like:

 The first step to making these delicious tapioca pearl patties is to soak the tapioca pearls.
 Tapioca pearls are hard and can not be used as they are, so we need to soften them by soaking them in water.
 To do this:

 - Add 3/4 cup of tapioca pearls into a measuring cup or a bowl and cover them with water – about 2 cups worth of water.